ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/TechnicalOverview.rst

        runs.
 If ``DATE_FIRST_CYCL`` and ``DATE_LAST_CYCL`` are different in the ``config.yaml`` file, more than one cycle directory will be created under the experiment directory.
+   * - FV3LAM_wflow.db

+       FV3LAM_wflow_lock.db
+     - Database files that are generated when Rocoto is called (by the launch script) to launch the workflow
    * - grid
      - Directory generated by the ``make_grid`` task to store grid files for the experiment
    * - log